primer/css/RELEASING.md

    npm run bump
    ```

-4. Run `script/check-versions` to catch any cross-module version mismatches.
-(This will run on Travis, too.)

-5. Test your changes with the latest release candidate version in the appropriate places (styleguide, storybook, github/github).
+4. Test your changes with the latest release candidate version in the appropriate places (styleguide, storybook, github/github).

-6. Once the release PR is approved and you've done necessary testing, merge to `master`.
+5. Once the release PR is approved and you've done necessary testing, merge to `master`.
 This will trigger publishing to npm.

-7. Create a new release branch for the next release from `master` and name it `release-<version>`.
+6. Create a new release branch for the next release from `master` and name it `release-<version>`.
 Please use the following template for the PR description, linking to the relevant issues and/or pull requests for each change, and removing irrelevant headings:

     ```md
     # Primer [Major|Minor|Patch] Release